Gary O'Neil: Bolton Wanderers

 On 3 August 2018, he completed a move to Bolton Wanderers on an initial short-term contract until January 2019, following a successful trial spell at the University of Bolton Stadium.
-He made his Bolton debut a day after signing, when coming on as a second-half substitute for fellow debutant Luke Murphy in a 2–1 win over West Bromwich Albion at The Hawthorns.
+He made his Bolton debut a day after signing, after coming on as a second-half substitute for fellow debutant Luke Murphy in a 2–1 win over West Bromwich Albion at The Hawthorns.

-He played over thirty games for Bolton in 2018–19, scoring against Rotherham United, Millwall and Wigan Athletic, but could not prevent the club from being relegated to League One.
+He played over thirty games for Bolton in the 2018–19 season, scoring against Rotherham United, Millwall and Wigan Athletic, but could not prevent the club from being relegated to League One.
 However, his efforts were recognised by the club's supporters as he won the Player of the Year award.

 International career

-O'Neil earned caps for England at every youth level, and captained England at the 2003 FIFA under-20 World Youth Championship.
+O'Neil earned caps for England at U19, U20 & U21 youth level, and captained England at the 2003 FIFA World Youth Championship.
 He made nine appearances for the England under-21 team.

 Managerial career

 Early career

 In August 2020, O'Neil was appointed as assistant manager to Barry Lewtas for Liverpool's under-23 squad.

-Following the appointment of Jonathan Woodgate as manager of Championship club AFC Bournemouth until the end of the 2020–21 season, O'Neil joined Bournemouth as senior first team coach on 23 February 2021.
-He remained at the club following Woodgate's departure at the end of the season, and was a part of the coaching staff that got the club promoted to the Premier League under new manager Scott Parker in 2021–22.
+Following the appointment of Jonathan Woodgate as manager of Championship club Bournemouth until the end of the 2020–21 season, O'Neil joined Bournemouth as senior first team coach on 23 February 2021.
+He remained at the club following Woodgate's departure at the end of the season, and was a part of the coaching staff that got the club promoted to the Premier League under new manager Scott Parker in the 2021–22 EFL Championship season.

-AFC Bournemouth
+Bournemouth

 On 30 August 2022, O'Neil was placed in caretaker charge by Bournemouth following Parker's dismissal.
-He took charge of the team for the first time the following day, in a 0–0 draw against Wolverhampton Wanderers, before picking up his first victory in the club's following match, a 3–2 victory against Nottingham Forest on 3 September.
-They would remain unbeaten for four more games, including a 2–1 victory against Leicester on 8 October, while O'Neil garnered a nomination for Premier League Manager of the Month for the team's performances in September.
-He remained in caretaker charge until the season paused for the 2022 FIFA World Cup, adding another Premier League victory, against Everton on 12 November, during that stretch.
+O’Neil’s first game in charge was a 0–0 draw against Wolverhampton Wanderers, before picking up his first victory in the club's following match, a 3–2 victory against Nottingham Forest on 3 September.
+They remained unbeaten for a further 4 games, including a 2–1 victory against Leicester on 8 October, while O'Neil garnered a nomination for Premier League Manager of the Month for the team's performances in September.
+He remained in caretaker charge until the season paused for the 2022 FIFA World Cup, adding another Premier League victory against Everton on 12 November during that stretch.
 On 27 November, having picked up 13 points from a possible 33, O'Neil was appointed as Bournemouth's permanent head coach, signing an initial 18-month contract.

-In the eight games immediately following O'Neil's permanent appointment the club failed to pick up a single competitive win.
+In the eight games immediately following O'Neil's permanent appointment, the club failed to pick up a single win.
 However, in April 2023, O'Neil's side secured their place in the top flight by winning five matches out of seven, including victories over relegation contenders Leicester City, Southampton and Leeds United.
-Despite this success however, on 19 June 2023, Bournemouth announced they had dismissed O'Neil and appointed former Rayo Vallecano manager Andoni Iraola to replace him.
+Despite this success, however, on 19 June 2023, Bournemouth announced they had dismissed O'Neil and appointed Rayo Vallecano manager Andoni Iraola to replace him.